Hawaii taught us to slow down during our trip to Haleakala National Park…

 Locally known as the “House of the Sun”, Mount Haleakala, however, was mostly famous for its glorious sunrise for outsiders like us.
 Seeing golden light rising above the volcano’s rim was said to be one of the prettiest sights.

-The Journey up Mount Haleakala
+The Journey Up Mount Haleakala

 I knew for a fact that our time on Mount Haleakala would be limited.
 My nieces were not hiking type girls.
 So we were left only with sightseeing from the top of the volcano.
 The absence of fog was not just wished for, but crucial.